larriereguichet/colonel-smoker-bundle/README.md

 ## Road map
 - [ ] Add an option to set a timeout in tests to avoid error with the cache
+- [ ] Add a check to see if the web server is running